johannwpli/tv-wall/README.md

 `THEATER MODE` Use the drop-down menu<sup>[6]</sup> to watch the video in theater mode., e.g., select 1 to watch the top left video.

-`HOTKEY` Press the keyboard to trigger the hotkey to the unhidden menu and theater mode., e.g., press 0 to activate the 'all' of theater mode.
+`HOTKEY` Press the keyboard to trigger the hotkey to the theater mode., e.g., press 0 to activate the 'all' of theater mode.

 References